-Viral cultures for COVID-19 infectivity assessment.
-Systematic review
+Viral cultures for COVID-19 infectivity assessment – a systematic review

-Jefferson T., Spencer E., Brassey J., Heneghan C.
+Jefferson T., Spencer EA., Brassey J., Heneghan C.